Snowmass 2021 whitepaper: Proton structure at the precision frontier: Computing needs and computing tools

 \pineappl{}~\cite{Carrazza:2020gss,christopher_schwan_2022_3890291} is the newest addition to the family of interpolation grid codes and was developed to support arbitrary coupling orders in $\alpha_\mathrm{s}$ and $\alpha$.
 In particular, this includes NLO EW corrections, but also mixed corrections like N2LO QCD--EW corrections, which are not supported by other interpolation grid libraries.
 Support for these corrections is needed to fit PDFs with these additional corrections~\cite{Schwan:2021txc}.

 \pineappl{} is interfaced with \madgraph{}~\cite{Frederix:2018nkq} and \yadism{}~\cite{yadism,candido_alessandro_2021_5795955}, which we use to produce interpolation grids for hadron--hadron and hadron--lepton collider processes, respectively.
-Although \pineappl{} is written in Rust, interfaces in C, C++, Fortran and Python are also provided so it can be easily integrated into any Monte Carlo (MC) generator.
+Although \pineappl{} is written in Rust, interfaces in C, C++, Fortran and Python are also provided, so it can be easily integrated into any Monte Carlo (MC) generator.

 Interfaces to more MCs, including those with N2LO precision, are being worked on.
 Existing interpolation grids from \appl{} and \fastnlo{} can be converted into the \pineappl{} format using one of the supplied programs.
-Finally, \pineappl{} comes with a command-line interface, which allows the user to easily convolute grids with PDFs, and more operations such as: plot predictions and pulls (see Fig.~\ref{fig:pineappl-plots}), list the sizes of all partonic channels, show differences between two grids, show the size of the different coupling orders, calculate PDF uncertainties, calculate the pull between two PDF sets, etc. \pineappl{} will be used in an updated version of the \nnpdf fitting code \cite{NNPDF:2021uiq}, for which a part that will be updated is shown in Fig.~\ref{fig:fkstack}.
+Finally, \pineappl{} comes with a command-line interface, which allows easy convolutions of grids with PDFs, and even more operations, such as: plot predictions and pulls (see Fig.~\ref{fig:pineappl-plots}), list the sizes of all partonic channels, show differences between two grids, show the size of the different coupling orders, calculate PDF uncertainties, and calculate the pull between two PDF sets. \pineappl{} will be used in an updated version of the \nnpdf fitting code \cite{NNPDF:2021uiq}, for which a part that will be updated is shown in Fig.~\ref{fig:fkstack}.